Eugene Gendlin: Personal life

 Gendlin was born in Vienna, Austria, on December 25, 1926.
 He lived with his parents in the 9th district of Vienna, a very Jewish district at that time.
 His mother was Sylvia Gendelin-Tobell.
 His father, Leonid Gendelin, had earned a doctoral degree in chemistry from the University of Graz.
 Dr. Gendelin had a dry cleaning business in Vienna.
 The family left Austria due to the rise of the Nazi party and the danger to Jewish families such as his.
 They first fled to the Netherlands and later emigrated to the United States on the SS Paris (1916) on its last voyage to New York, arriving January 11, 1939.
 The family changed their name to Gendlin upon their arrival in the United States, and in English it is pronounced JEHND-lin (not with the hard "g" as in German pronunciation).
 Gendlin went on to serve in the United States Navy and to become a U.S. citizen.

 Gendlin lived in New York state until his death.
 He had three children: Gerry and Judith from his first marriage with wife Fran; and a daughter, Elissa, with his second wife, Mary Hendricks-Gendlin.
-Gerry Gendlin was an expert on Russia and served as an associate professor in the department of History, Politics, Languages and Cultures at Edinboro University in Edinboro, Pennsylvania.
+Gerry Gendlin is an expert on Russia and served as an associate professor in the department of History, Politics, Languages and Cultures at Edinboro University in Edinboro, Pennsylvania.
 Mary worked closely with Gendlin and served for many years as the director of The Focusing Institute.
 Mary Hendricks-Gendlin died in 2015.